MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/custom-picklists.md

 ## Create and edit global choices using solution explorer

-For information about how to create a global choice using the classic solution explorer, go to [Create or edit a global option set (on-premises)](/dynamics365/customerengagement/on-premises/customize/create-edit-global-option-sets).
+For information about how to create and edit global choices using the classic solution explorer, go to [Create or edit a global option set (on-premises)](/dynamics365/customerengagement/on-premises/customize/create-edit-global-option-sets).
 <!-- Solution explorer provides one way to create and edit global choices for Dataverse.

 > [!NOTE]